 Notice of Complaint

-Complaints of Prohibited Conduct may be made orally or in writing, and must ultimately be recorded in written form by the Complainant or the Title IX Coordinator.
-This record must include, at a minimum, the time, place, and nature of the alleged offense and the name of the Respondent.
-After receiving the complaint, the Title IX Coordinator will determine if the conduct alleged by the Complainant falls within this Policy.
+Complaints of Prohibited Conduct may be made orally or in writing, and must ultimately be recorded in written form by the Complainant or the Director of Community Standards.
+This record must include, to the extent known, the time, place, and nature of the alleged offense and the name of the Respondent.
+After receiving the complaint, the Director of Community Standards will determine if the conduct alleged by the Complainant falls within this Policy.

-In cases where it is determined that the act, if proven, does not fall within this Policy, no further investigation will be pursued and the Complainant will be advised by the Title IX Coordinator of other avenues of recourse and support as appropriate.
+In cases where it is determined that the act, if proven, does not fall within this Policy, no further investigation will be pursued and the Complainant will be advised by the Director of Community Standards of other avenues of recourse and support as appropriate.
 There is no review of this decision.

-In cases where the acts, if proven, fall within this Policy but action against an alleged Respondent cannot be taken because the individual is not a member of the College community, the Title IX Coordinator will assess the information given and provide appropriate recommendations and resources to the Complainant, including proceeding under the Guest and Non-College Community Member provisions of this Policy.
+In cases where the acts, if proven, fall within this Policy but action against an alleged Respondent cannot be taken because the individual is not a member of the College community, the Director of Community Standards will assess the information given and provide appropriate recommendations and resources to the Complainant, including proceeding under the Guest and Non-College Community Member provisions of this Policy.

-In cases where the Title IX Coordinator and the SMB Chair determine that mediation may be appropriate, the Title IX Coordinator will first speak with the Complainant about the option to pursue mediation.
-If the Complainant is agreeable, then the Title IX Coordinator will meet with the Respondent to discuss the mediation process.
-If both parties are agreeable to mediation, mediation will be coordinated by the Title IX Coordinator.
+In cases where the Director of Community Standards and the HSMB Chair determine that mediation may be appropriate, the Director of Community Standards will first speak with the Complainant about the option to pursue mediation.
+If the Complainant is agreeable, then the Director of Community Standards will meet with the Respondent to discuss the mediation process.
+If both parties are agreeable to mediation, mediation will be coordinated by the Director of Community Standards.
 Either party may discontinue mediation at any time.
-The mediator will report to the Title IX Coordinator, and in Harassment cases the SMB Chair, the results of the mediation.
+The mediator will report to the results of the mediation Director of Community Standards.

 At the conclusion of a successful mediation, both parties will sign a statement agreeing that the mediation was successful.
 If the mediation is unsuccessful, the Complainant can proceed to a formal complaint and hearing after the conclusion of the mediation.
 A copy of the signed statement will constitute the record of the mediation.

 In cases of alleged Prohibited Conduct under this Policy, where informal resolution is not used or if used is not successful, the following process will apply.
-This process may involve the Title IX Coordinator, Chair of the SMB, an appropriate Senior Staff Member or designee, the Director of Human Resources, an Investigation Team, and/or the Review Panel.
-In the event the Title IX Coordinator identifies a conflict of interest involving the Chair, the appropriate Senior Staff Member will appoint another member of the SMB to oversee the SMB process.
-If there is a conflict of interest involving the Senior Staff member, the President of the College will take the place of the Senior Staff Member.
+This process may involve the Director of Community Standards, Chair of the HSMB, an appropriate Senior Staff Member or designee, the Director of Human Resources, an Investigation Team, and/or the Review Panel.
+In the event the Director of Community Standards identifies a conflict of interest involving the Chair, the appropriate Senior Staff Member will appoint another member of the HSMB to oversee the HSMB process.
+If there is a conflict of interest involving the Senior Staff member, another Senior Staff Member will take the place of the initial Senior Staff Member.

-The Title IX Coordinator will meet with the Complainant and explain the investigation procedures that will be followed.
-The Title IX Coordinator will meet separately with the Respondent to provide notification of the complaint and to explain the procedures that will be followed.
+The Director of Community Standards will meet with the Complainant and explain the investigation procedures that will be followed.
+The Director of Community Standards will meet separately with the Respondent to provide notification of the complaint and to explain the procedures that will be followed.

 Investigation of a Complaint

 Except as otherwise may be required by law, the Complainant and Respondent may each have an advisor who is an active member of the campus community, and who is not a lawyer, present at any meeting related to the investigation and resolution process, but these advisors can only advise the Complainant and Respondent privately and cannot act as speaking advocates.
-If an advisor is going to accompany a party, the Complainant and Respondent must each advise the Title IX Coordinator of this decision to use an advisor when made, as well as the identity of their advisor.
-Neither members of the SMB or the Appeals Board may serve as advisors.
+If an advisor is going to accompany a party, the party must advise the Director of Community Standards of this decision to use an advisor when made, as well as the identity of their advisor.
+Neither members of the HSMB or the Appeals Board may serve as advisors.

-In matters involving students, the College will typically issue “no contact” orders for the duration of the investigation and resolution process.
-In all other matters, the College will evaluate and implement appropriate measures (which can include temporary removal from the campus in appropriate cases), in a manner intended to reduce the burden on the Complainant: The College’s evaluation of the appropriateness of such measures will be ongoing
+In matters involving students, the College will typically issue "no contact" orders for the duration of the investigation and resolution process.
+In all other matters, the College will evaluate and implement appropriate measures (which can include temporary removal from the campus in appropriate cases), The College's evaluation of the appropriateness of such measures will be ongoing.